Skip to content

 What is the National Policing Vulnerability Knowledge and Practice Programme (VKPP)?

-The VKPP are delivering projects to develop the evidence base for vulnerability and related serious crime, across police forces in England and Wales, driving practice improvement.
+The VKPP works within the College of Policing to deliver projects that develop the evidence base for vulnerability and related serious crime, across police forces in England and Wales, driving practice improvement.

 VKPP Purpose Role and Function